Skip to Main Content

 With digital X-rays, the risk of radiation exposure for a patient is significantly lower than with traditional X-ray technology.
 We are able to see below the surface of your pet's gum line to fully evaluate each tooth.

-This technology allows the vets at Badger Veterinary Hospital & Equine Services to see results immediately, then project them onto a computer screen to review.
+This technology allows the vets at Badger Veterinary Hospital to see results immediately, then project them onto a computer screen to review.

 New Patients Welcome